 Shrub pruning plans starts at $50 per service for a small townhome.
 How often you prune will obviously have an effect on how much you ultimately pay.
 The longer that you wait to prune, the more traumatic it is for the plant and that can potentially kill it.
 You can look at pruning as an investment in the overall well being of your shrubs.

 Some homeowners choose to have pruning performed as a one-time service.
-This is a viable option but be aware that the lack of frequency (when compared to a plan as listed above) causes this service to be priced significantly higher.
+This is a viable option but be aware that the lack of frequency (when compared to a plan as listed above) causes an increase in the shrub pruning price.

 How Often Should I Prune?